 - Reorder the social structure: Nigeria’s disjointed ethnic communities and kingdoms will discuss and agree on how to partner with one another in Nigeria.
 They will begin to train their people to utilize their resources for producing what they need and trade.
 These different sections will contribute an agreed percentage of their productive earnings to the central government as tax.
 Then the centralizing government will be charged to provide the necessary amenities for trade and productivity between the sections.

-- Nigerian engineers will provide their infrastructure: when Nigerians are able to utilize their resources for producing what they need, they will also be contracted to produce goods and services.
+- Nigerian engineers will provide their infrastructure and overtime maintenance: when Nigerians are able to utilize their resources for producing what they need, they will also be contracted to produce goods and services.
 And by providing quality social amenities, more sections in Nigeria will contract them for more patronage.
+Conditions for getting construction contracts will include 5-10 years maintenance for the physical infrastructure they provide.

 - Focus on necessary projects for the society: with more inclusion in deciding projects, the several sections formed from the agreement of ethnic communities will decide and focus on the relevant social services for enabling productivity and progress among their people.
 These projects will focus on schools, specific industries for specific sections and financial institutions for the schools and industries.